How UW–Madison is supporting public health and the people of Wisconsin.

 New York Times What you can do post-vaccine, and when

-Watch this on-demand virtual conversation from March 31st, 2021 to learn how to talk with others about vaccines.
+This webinar on how to talk with others about vaccines is available on video and as a transcript.
 Multiple COVID-19 vaccines are available, but some people are on the fence about getting their shot.
 Approaching a conversation with vaccine hesitant friends and family may be challenging.

 • Why some people are concerned about COVID-19 vaccines